-The self-imposed industry ban states that TV betting adverts must not be shown from 5 minutes prior to a live sporting event to 5 minutes after it has ended, if the sporting event takes place before the 9pm watershed.
-With the introduction of the whistle-to-whistle ban, overall amount of gambling ads viewed by youngsters has fallen by 70% over the full duration of live sport programmes, the study concluded
+The self-imposed industry ban states that TV betting adverts must not be shown from 5 minutes prior to a live sporting event to 5 minutes after it has ended if the sporting event takes place before the 9pm watershed.
+With the introduction of the whistle-to-whistle ban, the overall amount of gambling ads viewed by youngsters has fallen by 70% over the full duration of live sports programs, the study concluded

 According to the comprehensive analysis, the first 5 months after the measure became effective produced 1.7 billion fewer views of gambling ads, and there were 109 million fewer views over 4 comparative weekends.